aaarl/machinelearning-zoomcamp-25/homework/README.md

 todo

-Homework 7 is missing from the Machine Learning Zoomcamp 2025
+Homework 7 is missing in the Machine Learning Zoomcamp 2025